 The great perspective starts at the Louvre, immediately beyond the Church of St Germain l’Auxerrois.
-The crab-shaped Palace was the main residence of the kings of France until 1682, when Louis XIV, the ‘Sun King’, moved his court to Versailles.
+The crab-shaped Palace was the main residence of the kings of France until 1682.
+That year Louis XIV, the ‘Sun King’, moved his court to Versailles.

 The Sully Pavillon:

-As for President François Mitterand, he left his mark with his pharaonic project of “Le Grand Louvre” that had to be completed for the bicentennial celebration of the French Revolution in 1989.
-The titanic project comprised of major renovation works (clearing the façade, transforming the interior, and the construction of underground hallways and a commercial centre), moving the Finance Ministry to a new modern building in Bercy, and the construction of a new landmark along the Historical Axis: the celebrated Glass Pyramid.
+As for President François Mitterand, he left his mark with his “Grand Louvre”.
+The pharaonic project had to be completed in time for the bicentennial celebration of the French Revolution in 1989.
+This comprised major renovation works (clearing the façade, transforming the interior, and constructing underground hallways and a commercial centre).
+Not forgetting moving the Finance Ministry to a new modern building in Bercy.
+Finally, the “Grand Louvre” included the construction of a new landmark along the Historical Axis: the celebrated Glass Pyramid.

 The Glass Pyramid of the Louvre

 Some like it, others hate it… the imposing but controversial Glass Pyramid commissioned by Mitterand from Ieoh Ming Pei has played a major role in the “Grand Louvre” in serving as its principal entrance since 1988.
 With a height of 20 metres and its some 670 glass segments, the transparent monument echoes the Obelisk that rears up towards the sky in Place de la Concorde.
 It is not a surprise to find an Egyptian theme, dear to Mitterrand, in Paris.
 Besides, Ieoh Ming Pei may have come across similar design projects that had been proposed without success in the past.
-In fact a baroque pyramid was indeed put forward to be built in the Cour Napoléon for the centennial celebrations of the Revolution.
+In fact, a baroque pyramid was indeed put forward to be built in the Cour Napoléon for the centennial celebrations of the Revolution.

 The symbolism behind the Egyptian pyramid lies in the cult of the Supreme Being (“Etre Suprême”) which can be seen in the frontispiece of the 1789 Declaration of Human Rights.
 This Masonic symbol (the ‘Eye in the Pyramid’) was also used in America.
 But even before the French Revolution, a pyramid to the glory of the Sun King was also proposed for the Cour Carrée by a French architect.